Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Introduction

-While the simplicity of the Shiryaev and Salopek arbitrage strategies and empirical evidence on memory in equity, futures and fund returns \cite[see][]{Wang2012,DiCecare2015,Coakley2016} make them highly appealing for investment practice, they are built on the premise of continuous-time trading with no frictions. \cite{Cheridito2003} and \cite{Guasoni2006} highlight that, in a fractional Black-Scholes world, arbitrage opportunities vanish with the introduction of a minimal waiting time between subsequent transactions, i.e.,~discrete-time trading, and proportional transaction costs of any positive size, respectively.\footnote{For further research in this area, see \cite{Guasoni2019,Guasoni2021}.} However, this does not necessarily mean that the above strategies should be discarded.
+While the simplicity of the Shiryaev and Salopek arbitrage strategies and empirical evidence on memory in equity, futures and fund returns \cite[see][]{Wang2012,DiCecare2015,Coakley2016} make them appealing for investment practice, they are built on the premise of continuous-time trading with no frictions. \cite{Cheridito2003} and \cite{Guasoni2006} highlight that, in a fractional Black-Scholes world, arbitrage opportunities vanish with the introduction of a minimal waiting time between subsequent transactions, i.e.,~discrete-time trading, and proportional transaction costs of any positive size, respectively.\footnote{{\neu \cite{Peyre2017} shows that certain simple strategies (i.e., linear combinations of buy-and-hold investments with regular rebalancing) do not generate any arbitrage profits even if there is no minimal waiting time between trades.} For research on the role of other frictions, see \cite{Guasoni2019,Guasoni2021}.} However, this does not necessarily mean that the above strategies should be discarded.
 When suitably discretized and parameterized, they may not be entirely self-financing and risk-free, but still provide positive expected payoffs at a low risk of loss.
-In other words, they could share some valuable properties with \textit{statistical arbitrage} strategies \cite[see][]{Bondarenko2003,Luetkebohmert2019}.
+In other words, they could share some valuable properties with \textit{statistical arbitrage} strategies \cite[see][]{Bondarenko2003,Luetkebohmert2019}. {\neu Just recently, two interesting strategies of this kind have been proposed to exploit fBm market behavior. \cite{Garcin2022} enters (long or short) trading positions by explicitly forecasting future realizations of the fBm, whereas \cite{Xiang2024} construct a (long-only) buy-and-hold strategy with growing stop-profit boundary.
+However, both strategies involve tuning a variety of para\-meters.
+In addition, the former requires more than just current prices to derive an investment decision and the latter only benefits from rising asset prices.
+As we will see, these are limitations compared to the simpler yet more flexible strategies we focus on.}